Questions and Concerns

 raw marrow bones (most of marrow removed)

-sterilized bones (made in the US)
+sterilized bones (made in the US or Canada)

 Things NOT to Chew: dangerous or deadly: